 We have found that the most important aspect is to have a complete recruiting profile.
 Just as you use roster needs to discover programs, college coaches use roster needs to discover athletes.
 Here is an example of the immediate information that college coaches can see in their feed of prospective student-athletes:

 If you are missing profile information that has been requested by the college coach who published the positional need, you will be significantly less likely to appear in college coaches’ feeds.
 This generally means that the more complete your student-athlete profile is, the more likely you are to be viewed by colleges looking for student-athletes like you.
 This is especially true for profile video, as video is the main way that college coaches evaluate prospects.
 We suggest adding a highlight reel as your featured profile video!

-Lack of profile information or video might cause a college coach to skip right past you, as this is what that coach would see:
+A lack of profile information or video might cause a college coach to skip right past you, as this is what that coach would see:

 If you’re not sure where to start, check out our “Recruiting Roadmap” webinar.
-This webinar discusses building your target list of schools, messaging college coaches, video in the recruiting process, and more.
+This webinar discusses building your target list of schools, messaging college coaches, videos in the recruiting process, and more.
 All of our webinars are recorded and can be found at the bottom of the following page: SportsRecruits Webinars.

 What if there are no Roster Needs listed for a Program?

 The Roster Needs section will only appear on a program page if the college coaches at that program have published them.
 If the Roster Needs section is not visible, then the college coaches at this program have not added them to the platform.
 This does not necessarily mean they are not recruiting student-athletes in upcoming class years.
 If you are interested in finding out if you are a potential prospect for this program, it’s worth sending the coaches a message to introduce yourself and see if they might be recruiting for your position within your grad year.